mdn/content/files/en-us/web/api/element/index.md

 - {{DOMxRef("Element.getAnimations()")}} {{Experimental_Inline}}
   - : Returns an array of Animation objects currently active on the element.
 - {{DOMxRef("Element.getAttribute()")}}
-  - : Retrieves the value of the named attribute from the current node and returns it as an {{jsxref("Object")}}.
+  - : Retrieves the value of the named attribute from the current node and returns it as a string.
 - {{DOMxRef("Element.getAttributeNames()")}}
   - : Returns an array of attribute names from the current element.
 - {{DOMxRef("Element.getAttributeNode()")}}